vakkasdogan/EEE450/README.md

       160403060 - Vakkas DOĞAN
       160403101 - Özkan ÇAYLI

-Project Description : Designing 4 Deep Learning Model for Digit Recognition using MNIST dataset
+Project Description : Designing 4 Machine Learning Model for Digit Recognition using MNIST dataset